 Once they stopped in Key West on their way back home to North Carolina after the 2014 cruising season, Ren listed Nila Girl.
 In the short time that Nila Girl was listed, he also found Jade right in Key West!
 They had noticed Jade two years prior sitting at a marina, took notes and didn’t think about it again until 2014.
 They began negotiating the purchase of the “not for sale” Jade (Holokai at the time) and simultaneously negotiating the sell of “very available” Nila Girl.
 Ren and Ashley bought Jade and sold Nila Girl in a three day turn around!
 There are a lot of boats on the market for years but the Chapmans prayed on this.
 The sell and purchase happened so fast they were less than ready when moving day came.

-After nine months of repairs and overhaul to Jade back in North Carolina the good ship was launched and the family of three are currently enjoying the new, non-heeling, platform from which they live and dive!
+After nine months of repairs and overhaul to Jade back in North Carolina the good ship was launched and the family of-now four with the birth of their son, Cape- are currently enjoying the non-heeling, platform from which they live and dive!